MobileNativeFoundation/Store/README.md

 ## Concepts

 1. `Store` delegate to local data sources when reading/writing/deleting items.
-2. `Market` is a composition of stores and systems.
+2. `Market` is a composition of Stores.
 3. `Bookkeeper` tracks local changes and reports failures to sync with the network.
 4. `ItemValidator` reports whether a `Store` item is valid.
 5. An `App` generally has one `Market` following a singleton pattern for each type of `Item`.